nearground/nearground.github.io/_posts/2025-08-01-understanding-convchain.md

 };
 ```

-If E' is greater than E (q>p), then `q / p >= random.Nextdouble()` thus we keep that bit flipped (assuming temperature is less than 1).
-Otherwise, flip it back with a certain random chance.
-Does it actually match the probability distribution `exp(-(E'-E)/T)`?
-Let's try to figure it out:
+If E'(1/p) is smaller than E (1/q), then we keep that bit flipped (assuming temperature is less than 1).
+Otherwise, flip it back with probability `(q/p)^(-t)`.
+Let's talk more about the energy function:

 ### E is for energy

 ExUtumno introduces the energy function as `E(S) := - sum over all patterns P in S of log(weight(P))` because in the metropolis part of his algorithm he uses `exp(-(E'-E)/T)`.
 Remember our weight array and how it was used for storing pattern counts?
-Turns out we will actually interpret said pattern counts as their log or something.
-I haven't done this kind of math in a while, so I'm still iffy on this part.
-I might update once I figure it out.
-Meanwhile, check out a closely-related algorithm:
+Turns out we actually interpret pattern counts as the log of their probability weight.
+This describes a log-normal distribution.

 ### The Log-Normal Distribution